 FIPS 140 Questions

 FIPS 140-3 is the update to the FIPS 140 benchmark established by the National Institute of Standards and Technology (NIST) to specify security requirements for cryptographic modules and testing methodology for confirming conformance and will replace FIPS 140-2.
-It began validation testing in September 2020 and is based upon the ISO/IEC 19790 international standard.
-FIPS 140-2 standards will continue to be available for testing until September 2021 and those certifications will remain valid until they sunset, which could be as much as 5 years later, if they maintain all other security requirements, so the transition will be gradual.
+FIPS 140-3 began validation testing in September 2020 and is based upon the ISO/IEC 19790 international standard.
+FIPS 140-2 testing is now closed, but those certifications will remain valid until they sunset, which could be as far away as 2026, so the transition will be gradual.

 Vendors can choose their “module boundary.”
 That boundary may be the same as an entire product or it may be a subset of a product (e.g., software library, printed circuit board or integrated circuit chip).
-There is no requirement to make the cryptographic module include an entire product.
-The cryptographic module however, must meet all of the FIPS 140 requirements.
+There is no requirement to make the cryptographic module include an entire product, especially as the standard only defines the requirements and testing of the cryptographic functionality.